 Although this is a distance education program, we feel that communication is a very important part of your educational endeavor.
 Therefore, we encourage you to contact us with any questions or concerns you may have regarding this program.

-To become a LVT within the state of Alabama, one must graduate from an AVMA accredited program in Veterinary Technology and pass both the Veterinary Technician National Exam (VTNE) and the Alabama State Boards.
+To become a Licensed Veterinary Technician (LVT) within the state of Alabama, one must graduate from an AVMA accredited program in Veterinary Technology and pass both the Veterinary Technician National Exam (VTNE) and the Alabama State Boards.

 Some Vet Tech Program Facts